pingcap/docs-cn/dashboard/dashboard-profiling.md

 ---
 title: TiDB Dashboard Instance Profiling - Manual Profiling
-summary: Learn how to collect performance data to analyze sophisticated problems.
+summary: Manual Profiling allows users to collect current performance data on demand for TiDB, TiKV, PD, and TiFlash instances.
+Experts can analyze resource consumption details like CPU and memory to pinpoint ongoing performance problems.
+Access the page through TiDB Dashboard or a browser.
+Start profiling by choosing target instances and modify the duration if needed.
+View real-time progress and download performance data after profiling is completed.
+View profiling history for detailed operations.
 aliases: ['/docs/dev/dashboard/dashboard-profiling/']
 ---